vlajnaya-mol/message-analyser/README.md

 #### Words
 * Write words You are interested in to a file
-* Be shure words are saved correctly.
+* Be sure words are saved correctly.
 Cyrillic words are ruined by saving in ASCII format.
 * Include this file in the analysis process

 #### Manual analysis